AdSense for YouTube pub-8090345420272172 SHOBANA GOMES' BOOKSTORE

 Indeed, Anjali agreed that there was karmic inference in their meeting.
 Otherwise, how was she to explain the feelings she experienced when being with him?

 As the car moved, Aarav informed her about his plans for the night.
 "We are going to meet our friends at Villa Maya.
 It is an upscale restaurant set in a refurbished 18th-century Dutch manor.
 I eat there often when I am in Trivandrum.
-They serve exceptionally prepared Northern Indian cuisine.
+They serve exceptionally good Northern Indian cuisine.
 You will love the ambience, since you loved the one in the city the other day, where you lunched.
 This place is more of a fine-dining."

 "The restaurant sounds perfect, I can't wait to see it and taste the food there," I replied happily.

-"Yes, this place has a fusion of North Indian and Kerala cuisine.
+"Yes, this place has a fusion of North Indian and Kerala tastes.
 Just like us, they go well together," Aarav laughed after saying that.
 I felt a blush creep up on me.
 I could imagine my cheeks turning red.
 It sounded like a fascinating concoction."The North Indian signature dish, the Truffle Scented Mushroom Galouti, is a must-try.
 I know you will love it."

 I was ecstatic when I heard that, "Thank you.
 I can't wait to eat now.
 I am hungry."